srv1n/kurpod/README.md

 # KURPOD

-**Production-ready encrypted file storage system** with military-grade security, plausible deniability, and modern web interface.
+**Self-hosted encrypted file storage system** with XChaCha20-Poly1305 encryption, plausible deniability, and a modern web interface.

-Your own encrypted file vault - self-hosted with enterprise features - delivered in a single 10MB binary.
+Your own encrypted file vault - self-hosted and delivered in a single ~2MB binary.
 No accounts.
 No tracking.
 No cloud dependencies.
-Just bulletproof encryption with elegant usability.

 ---